sonyaolson/a11y-checklist/README.md

 https://www.w3.org/WAI/WCAG21/Understanding/reflow.html
 https://www.w3.org/WAI/test-evaluate/preliminary/#resize

-### 3. The document is semantically structured to help assistive technologies interpret the content
+### 3. The document is semantically structured to help my assistive technologies interpret the content
 As much as possible, the structure of the document should describe the meaning of the content.
 Use semantically appropriate HTML elements that can be understood by browsers and assistive technologies, which provides built-in accessibility features.

 For example, all browsers and screen readers know how to understand and interpret the `<a>`  and `<button>` elements.
 When native elements are not available, use the appropriate aria tags.